baraninja/cluster-mcp/README.md

 npm test -- --grep "routing"
 ```

+## 📦 MCP Bundles

+You can ship any of the STDIO servers as Model Context Protocol bundles for use in clients such as Claude Desktop.

+1. Install the bundler once: `npm install -g @anthropic-ai/mcpb`
+2. Run `npm run pack:all`

+This rebuilds every server and writes ready-to-import bundles to `bundles/<server>.mcpb`.
+Each server script can also be packed individually with `npm -w <server> run pack:mcpb` if you only need one bundle.

 ## 📄 License

 MIT License - see individual server README files for detailed API documentation.